websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/post-upgrade-considerations.md

 If you haven't done so already, review the [deprecations and features in maintenance mode](../reference/maintenance-mode-and-deprecations-in-7-3.md) and plan for handling how they affect your Liferay instance.

+### Remove Obsolete Data

+Clean up data from obsolete features.
+Please see [Data Cleanup](../reference/data-cleanup.md) for more information.

 ## Conclusion

 Once you've completed all necessary post-upgrade tasks, your Liferay server is ready for normal operations as before.
 Congratulations!